100% Satisfaction Guarantee

 - A Fernandes, who arrived in New Orleans, La in 1829

-- António Fernandes, one of the leading Portuguese explorers of the earlier 15th century
+- João Fernandes, Portuguese explorer of the 15th century

 - de Cadenas, Vicente Y Viicent.
 Caballeros de La Orden de Santiago Siglo XVIII.
 Madrid: Hidalguía, 1996.
 Print.